 ZenMaid — maid-specific incumbent

 ZenMaid has the deepest maid-service-specific feature library of any alternative — appointment-based workflows, recurring billing patterns, and a user community that's been around for over a decade.
-Starting at $19/mo Starter, $39/mo Pro, $49/mo Pro Max — with $14-22 per-cleaner add-ons on each tier.
+Verified July 2026 pricing on get.zenmaid.com/pricing: Starter $19/month + $4/cleaner (capped at 40 appointments/month), Pro $39/month + $14/cleaner, Pro Max $49/month + $24/cleaner.
+SMS is billed separately on top, and no annual pricing is published.

-At 8 cleaners on Pro you're at $39 + (8 × $18) = $183/mo.
-That's cheaper than HCP Essentials and similar to Jobber Connect.
-The pricing model is per-cleaner like HCP, but with smaller per-cleaner fees and lower base tier prices.
+At 8 cleaners on Pro you're at $39 + (8 × $14) = $151/month before SMS charges.
+That's cheaper than HCP Essentials and Jobber Connect.
+The pricing model is per-cleaner like HCP, but with smaller per-cleaner fees and lower base prices.

 Pick ZenMaid if: you want a maid-specific feature library with proven incumbent maturity, and per-cleaner pricing doesn't bother you at your team size.
-Skip ZenMaid if your team is growing fast — model the cost at 12-24 months out, not today, since each new cleaner is a recurring monthly cost.
+Skip ZenMaid if your team is growing fast — model the cost at 12-24 months out, not today.
+Side-by-side: ZenMaid alternative comparison.

 BookingKoala — strongest booking automation